Shimizu-group/LIGHTHOUSE/README.md

 # LIGHTHOUSE
 This is the repository for the results presented in our manuscript.
-Please see the DEMO.ipynb file.
+Please see the <a href='https://github.com/Shimizu-group/LIGHTHOUSE/blob/main/DEMO.ipynb'>DEMO.ipynb</a> file.
 ## Basic Usage
 ### Initialization
 ### Predict confidence score